SafeExamBrowser/seb-server/docs/exam_template.rst

 --------

 Exam templates are a new, useful feature available since SEB Server version 1.3.
-Within exam templates it is possible to create specific named templates that can be used by an exam import from LMS course/quiz and define default settings and indicators that are automatically be applied on the exam import.
+Within exam templates it is possible to create specific named templates that can be used by an exam import from LMS/Assessment Tool course/quiz and define default settings and indicators that are automatically be applied on the exam import.
 Furthermore, exam templates gives you the possibility to map exam configuration template to automatically create and map an exam configuration for an exam on import.
 This is very convenient if you have a lot of exams to set up that all have the same or similar settings.
 In such a case you can create an exam template with all the common settings for that exams and use it on exam import.